nesi/snakemake_workshop/workshop_material/04_leveling_up_your_workflow.md

         "bwa mem -t {threads} {input.refgenome} {input.fastq} > {output} 2> {log}"
 ```

+Now we don't have any hard coded file paths in our workflow - supporting portability.

-Now let's use our configuration file!
+let's use our configuration file!

 Specify the file path to the reference genome (.fasta) in our configuration file